ahmetefe3423/CSCI_5511_Final_Project/tours/README.md

 - Classic insertion heuristic:
   - Starts from a small tour
   - Repeatedly inserts a new target in the position that causes the smallest increase in tour cost
-- Better tour quality than NearestNeighbor in many cases, still efficient for small target sets
+- Often yields better tour quality than NearestNeighbor, still efficient for small target sets

 ---